paulstothard/helpful_links/README.md

 - [saulpw/visidata](https://github.com/saulpw/visidata) - A terminal spreadsheet multitool for discovering and arranging data.
 - [shenwei356/csvtk](https://github.com/shenwei356/csvtk) - A cross-platform, efficient and practical CSV/TSV toolkit in Golang.
 - [sqlitebrowser/sqlitebrowser](https://github.com/sqlitebrowser/sqlitebrowser) - A high quality, visual, open source tool to create, design, and edit database files compatible with SQLite.
+- [TomWright/dasel](https://github.com/TomWright/dasel) - Select, put and delete data from JSON, TOML, YAML, XML and CSV files with a single tool.
+Supports conversion between formats and can be used as a Go package.
 - [wireservice/csvkit](https://github.com/wireservice/csvkit) - A suite of utilities for converting to and working with CSV, the king of tabular file formats.
 - [ydataai/ydata-profiling](https://github.com/ydataai/ydata-profiling) - One-line exploratory data analysis for Pandas and Spark DataFrames.